dashpulsar/SDG-ACE-2020/README.md

 LaFleur, M. (2019) ‘Art Is Long, Life Is Short: An SDG Classification System for DESA Publications’, SSRN Electronic Journal. doi: 10.2139/ssrn.3400135.

 Simon, É., Guigue, V. and Piwowarski, B. (2019) ‘Unsupervised Information Extraction: Regularizing Discriminative Approaches with Relation Distribution Losses’, in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 ACL 2019, Florence, Italy: Association for Computational Linguistics, pp. 1378–1387. doi: 10.18653/v1/P19-1133.

+Sovacool, Benjamin K., (2018), Success and failure in the political economy of solar electrification: Lessons from World Bank Solar Home System (SHS) projects in Sri Lanka and Indonesia, Energy Policy, 123, issue C, p.
+482-493.

+Villavicencio Calzadilla, P., & Mauger, R. (2018).
+The UN's new sustainable development agenda and renewable energy: the challenge to reach SDG7 while achieving energy justice.
+Journal of Energy & Natural Resources Law, 36(2), 233-254.

 Wiseman, S. and Stratos, K. (2019) ‘Label-Agnostic Sequence Labeling by Copying Nearest Neighbors’, in Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 ACL 2019, Florence, Italy: Association for Computational Linguistics, pp. 5363–5369. doi: 10.18653/v1/P19-1533.